 The great benefit of a SNT is that assets left for the benefit of a special needs child can be used to supplement the standard of living for the special needs child, rather than be consumed in providing for the basic needs that typically would be provided for with financial, medical and housing benefits available to the special needs child.
 SNT assets would typically be used by the Trustee for activities such as recreation, education, travel, uncovered medical and dental needs and other activities or needs which were provided to the special needs child by the parents or grandparent while they were alive.
 This allows the parents or grandparents to continue to elevate and bless the life of the special needs child even after the parents or grandparents have passed on.

 SNT are complex and must be very carefully drafted to be effective in preserving a special needs child’s financial, medical and housing benefits.
-Addison D. Larreau, Mountain View Law Group’s Estate Planning Attorney, has extensive experience in drafting and implementing Special Needs Trusts for concerned parents and grandparents.
-Please contact Mountain View Law Group at (810) 393-5555 to schedule a complimentary appointment with Addison D. Larreau to discuss your Estate Planning needs.
+Addison D. Larreau, Utah estate planning lawyer, has extensive experience in drafting and implementing Special Needs Trusts for concerned parents and grandparents.
+Please contact Mountain View Law Group at to schedule a complimentary appointment with Addison D. Larreau to discuss your Estate Planning needs.